gourisharma7/Data-Driven-Marketing-Customer-Analytics/README.md

 Key Metrics:

-Conversion Trends – Seasonal variations and product performance.
+Conversion Trends – Highest in January (18.5%), driven by Ski Boots (150% conversion), and lowest in May (4.3%), indicating seasonal demand shifts.

-Customer Engagement – Click-through rates, social interactions, and content impact.
+Customer Engagement – Views declined post-July, but CTR remained strong at 15.37%, showing content effectiveness despite lower audience retention.

-Marketing ROI – Campaign success and underperformance analysis.
+Customer Feedback & Satisfaction – Average rating at 3.7 (below the 4.0 target) with 275 positive vs. 82 negative reviews, highlighting areas for improvement.

-Customer Feedback – Sentiment trends, satisfaction scores, and key insights.
+Content Performance – Blogs had peak engagement in April and July, while social media and video content underperformed, suggesting a need for interactive formats and stronger CTAs.

-Content Performance – Blog, video, and social media engagement.
+Optimization Strategies – Focused on seasonal promotions, engagement-driven content enhancements, and customer feedback improvements to boost conversions and retention.

-Optimization Strategies – Data-driven improvements for better results.
+Generated actionable insights to enhance sales strategies and customer retention.

 Business Impact: